thepeanutvendor/mcqambridge/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please create a pull request.
 For major changes, please open an issue to discuss the changes beforehand.
-You can also contact me at `ghass.shahzad@gmail.com` for any requests and such.
+You can also contact me at `main.scribe859@passinbox.com` for any requests and such.

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## License